ti-cortex-m4/demo-java-reactive-streams-old/code.md

 ```

-The following log shows that an asynchronous Producer sends a sequence of events in a separate thread, and that asynchronous Consumers receive a sequence of events in a separate thread _in parallel_.
+The following log shows that an asynchronous Publisher sends a sequence of events in a separate thread, and that asynchronous Subscribers receive a sequence of events in a separate thread _in parallel_.

 ```